shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/support-for-external-inventory-code-and-traffic-source-code-on-android.md

 ---
-Title : Support for External Inventory Code and Traffic Source Code on Android Description : ## Overview - External Inventory Code
-An external inventory code provides publishers the ability to break out data on their inventory more granularly than the placement level.
-The ms.custom : android-sdk
+title : Support for External Inventory Code and Traffic Source Code on Android description : An external inventory code provides publishers the ability to break out data on their inventory more granularly than the placement level. ms.custom : android-sdk
 ---

-# Support for External Inventory Code and Traffic Source Code on Android
+# Support for external enventory code and traffic source code on Android

 ## Overview - External Inventory Code